 I am graduating this month, December 2016, with my BSN Degree.
 I could not be happier with my chosen profession of nursing.
 I am in a hurry to get to work each day and usually show up early in my position as a School Nurse for XXXX Schools, assessing the health needs of students and staff and administering medications and treatments as ordered.
-I especially enjoy developing individual health care plans for students with special health care needs, managing screenings, immunization programs, and physical examinations related to sports activities.
-I also supervise paraprofessionals and maintain detailed and accurate health records, especially concerning immunizations.
+I especially enjoy developing individual healthcare plans for students with special healthcare needs, managing screenings, immunization programs, and physical examinations related to sports activities.
+I supervise paraprofessionals and maintain detailed and accurate health records, especially concerning immunizations.
 Earning the MSN Degree at XXXX University will enable me to do my job better and take on greater responsibility in the future as a nursing professional to maximize my contribution to my community by caring for the health of our children.

 Born and raised in Chicago, Illinois, and making my home in Long Island, New York, I am as well-traveled as I am read, primarily as a result of serving several years in the US Navy, which provided me with a chance to get to know: Hong Kong, Singapore, Thailand, Dubai, Mexico, Aruba, and the Dominican Republic.
 When I get the urge to travel, and the opportunity presents itself, I take my children on road trips exploring places of historical interest in the US Northeast.
-Reading has always been my favorite pastime, and it has been all about nursing for years.
+Reading has always been my favorite pastime, and it has been about nursing for years.
 I am also a certified massage therapist, which helps me comfort my patients with aches and pains.
 At times, nursing is very ‘hands-on’; I seek to heal holistically.

 I was preparing to enter my Associate in Applied Science Nursing Program at the XXXX School in Yonkers, NY, when my mother had a misdiagnosis for three days in the hospital.
 She was about to be released when she passed away.
 This made nursing school very personal.
-This experience will continue to drive me towards excellence as a graduate student.
+This experience will continue to drive me toward excellence as a graduate student.
 In the decades that follow as a most dedicated FNP who always gives her all, first to her patients, then to her community.

 I started working as a nurse soon after graduation at the XXXX Children's Hospital.
 After the birth of my first child, I stayed home for her first year, then went back to work at a private practice working alongside multiple doctors.
 Now I am a School Nurse.
 I learned a lot of basic skills in the Navy that have helped me become an outstanding nurse.
 I was one of the first women to serve on an aircraft carrier, and I put the same effort into nursing as I did in the military.
 I take a particular interest in the care of undocumented youth in my community and help as many as possible to access what resources exist.
 I look forward to doing much more in this regard as an FNP.

-I have exercised my leadership qualities by serving as the 2nd Vice President of the New York State Student Nurses Association from 2008-to 2009.
+I have exercised my leadership qualities by serving as the 2nd Vice President of the New York State Student Nurses Association from 2008 to 2009.
 I am certified by the American Red Cross in Disaster Relief.
 I go out of my way to provide a thorough and insightful examination and diagnosis followed by optimal care with a referral for every child entering my office.
 I calm their anxiety so they can return to class or get help if they need medical attention.

 My long-term goal is to serve as a Medical Director for a school system serving an underserved community.
 Eventually, when I have many stories to share from years on the front lines of nursing, I would very much enjoy the opportunity to teach new generations of nurses with whom I could share some of my experiences, especially concerning marginalized or underserved populations and particularly the undocumented members of our community, who I see as just as deserving of medical care as anyone else.